 “Drafters often work from engineers’ sketches, notes, reports, and rough drafts of drawings.
 They convert these details into technical drawings for clients, supervisors, and those who create or build the products.

-Artistic and Technical Expertise
+Artistic and Technical Skills For Drafting

 Artistic skills are necessary to assist architects, engineers, and designers to adjust their design ideas to fit construction specifications.
 Drafters draw with computer software but occasionally prepare hand-drawn sketches to make an initial layout.
 They transform these 2D sketches into 3D models for a clear concept of projects.